 These 7 Beautiful Byways in Missouri are Perfect for a Scenic Drive

 Missouri is a big, beautiful state.
-One great way to take in the natural goods?
-Get in the car and go for a drive.
-You’ll want to get off the major highways and roadways, because these beautiful
+Would you like to know our pick for one great way to take in natural views?
+Get in the car and go for a drive on some scenic drives in Missouri.
+You’ll want to get off the major highways and roadways because these beautiful

 1. Blue Buck Knob Scenic Byway